splynx/docs/files/en/networking/tr069_acs/attributes/attributes.md

 ![device setup](device_setup.png)

-Switch between available tabs to configure needed parameters.
+Switch between available tabs to configure the necessary parameters.
 As an example we can **change a DHCP server parameters**:

 ![LAN tab](lan_tab.png)